 Your education is an investment in your life and your ministry.
 We’re here to help you make that investment affordable.
 100% of students at Concordia University Irvine receive financial aid through a combination of scholarships, grants, loans, and work-study options.
 Your admissions counselor will help guide you through every step of the financial aid process, helping you understand your options to create a plan that works for you.
 Below are just some of the ways we help make your education affordable.

-Workers are needed for the harvest.
 Through quality church work programs, Concordia University Irvine supports the formation of pastors, DCEs, DPMs, deaconesses, and teachers in the Lutheran Church—Missouri Synod (LCMS).
-Starting for the 2016-17 academic year, that support will now include a substantial increase in institutional aid.

-If you are one of the first qualified students to have been accepted to Concordia, and to Christ College Church Vocation, and make your $500 deposit by May 1, you are guaranteed $20,000 in institutional aid and an on-campus full housing grant.
-To begin your application or to ask any questions, please contact Carrie Donohoe, Christ College Program Coordinator, at email@example.com or (949) 214-3389.
+If you are one of the first qualified students to have been accepted to Concordia, and to Christ College Church Vocation, and make your enrollment deposit by the deadline, you are guaranteed a total of $23,000 in institutional aid and an on-campus full housing grant.
+To begin your application or to ask any questions, please contact Carrie Donohoe, Christ College Program Coordinator, at [email protected] or (949) 214-3389.

 *California students receiving Cal Grant funds are not eligible to receive aid beyond a student's financial need.

-Intended for students who are members of an LCMS congregation, have a minimum GPA of 2.5 cumulative and GPA of 2.8 in certification course work, and plan to pursue a career in a church work profession (Education, Seminary, Deaconess, DCE, and Parish Music).
+The Christ College Scholarship is for applicants who are members of an LCMS congregation and who plan to pursue a LCMS church career, if not eligible for the LCMS Church Vocations Scholarship.
+Students must maintain a minimum GPA of 2.5 cumulative and GPA of 2.8 in certification course work, and plan to pursue a career in a church work profession (Education, Seminary, Deaconess, DCE, and Parish Music).